Skip to content

 ╰──────────────────────────────────────────────────────────────────────╯

-If you just want to create a simple endpoint, you can use the following command:
+If you just want to create a simple endpoint, you can use the interactive command or generate a sample JSON file:

 Compute Endpoint